Healing Defective Traces

 xstop: 4090

-are recomputed for X-axis values in the interval [xstart
+fibid_end are recomputed for X-axis values in the interval [xstart,

 In the example shown, only the initial fitting performed for fiber 610 (blue dotted line) has been extrapolated.
 It can be observed that the result (green dotted curve) is not optimal.
 It is likely that a simple extrapolation of the initially performed fitting will not be a good estimation of the trace in the regions where it has not been possible to determine the trace position.
 In general, it will be more useful to use the method described below.